MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

 5. Fix any issues or bugs that are exposed by App Center Test.
 6. Repeat the process by moving on to the next feature for the application.

 For existing applications that are no longer under active development it may not be cost-effective to retroactively add automated tests.
-Instead, a better approach is to use UITest when fixing bugs.
+Instead, a better approach is to use Xamarin.UITest when fixing bugs.
 For example, consider an application that has no automated testing, and a user reports a bug.
-A developer assigned to fix that bug might take some (or all) following actions:
+A developer assigned to fix that bug might take some (or all) of the following actions:

 * Verify the bug or the regression manually.
 * Write a test using Xamarin.UITest that demonstrates the bug.